 We have held several TIM Responder training classes in the state.
 Dianne is looking to set up an in person training in Southern Maine as well as a virtual class with anticipation of those classes happening in late Oct, early November.
-Dianne also mentioned that we will be looking at the training documents and presentation as part of the recommendations and that piece will be forthcoming.
+Dianne also mentioned that we will be looking at the training piece as part of the recommendations and that piece will be forthcoming.
 Dianne had a booth at the 5 county EMA preparedness conference and got a lot of contacts from that.
-The goal is to hold at least 1 training per month for anyone, and then target the smaller stations for in person training at their stations.
+The goal is to hold at least 1 training per month for